pixel-cookers/symfony2_bootstrap/README.md

 ToDo :
 -----

+* Move code from BootstrapBundle to CoreBundle for easy use
 * Make a set of simple queries / CRUD for quick re-use / samples
 * Add qKnpMenuBundle
 * Add AvalancheImagineBundle
 * Add doc for installation and config of the bootstrap